SpencerCooley/context-wrangler/README.md

 > "Let's pick up where we left off.
 Please use `context-wrangler` to list the recent contexts and load the latest one."

 The assistant should then run `context-wrangler list --pattern "agent-context:*"` to find the key, and then `context-wrangler read --key <latest_key>` to load the data.
 After this, it will be up to speed on your project.

+---
+## Efficiently Using Redis Data

+A good optimization is to instruct your agent to not use the full raw data from Redis in system prompts, but instead create a summary.
+You can usually put this in whatever instruct file works GEMINI.md, QWEN.md, WHATEVERAGENT.md .
+The best of use for this is to establish an efficient use fo the redis data for your project.